LoopKit/loopdocs/docs/nightscout/remote-commands.md

     There are 2 scenarios of concern that could lead to too much insulin:

-    * *Looper* is using the **`Temp Basal`** (temporary basal) Dosing Strategy
+    * Dosing Strategy is **Temp Basal Only** (temporary basal)
-        * *Loop* will initiate a max `Temp Basal` when it receives the carbs remote command
+        * _<span translate="no">Loop</span>_&nbsp;will initiate a max Temp Basal when it receives the carbs remote command
-        * Your bolus will be accepted and take place in addition to the high temporary basal
+        * Your bolus is accepted next and takes place in addition to the high temporary basal
-    * *Looper* is using **`Automatic Bolus`** Dosing Strategy
+    * Dosing Strategy is **Automatic Bolus**
-        * *Loop* will initiate 40% of the recommended dose when it receives the carbs remote command
+        * _<span translate="no">Loop</span>_&nbsp;will initiate a percentage of the recommended dose when it receives the carbs remote command
-        * Your bolus will be accepted and take place in addition to an automatic boluses
+        * Your bolus will be accepted and take place in addition to an automatic boluses or be rejected because a bolus is already in progress

     Typically, sending a remote carb entry alone is sufficient for *Loop* to know about the carbs and begin to dose for them.

     If you really want to both bolus for carbs and enter carbs, then do it in that order.

-    1. The bolus, when accepted, will cause *Loop* to issue a 0 `Temp Basal` (temporary basal) (which is "safer")
+    1. The bolus, when accepted, may start a zero Temp Basal (temporary basal) (which is "safer")
-    2. The carbs, when accepted, will cause *Loop* to respond to the carbs while including the bolus already delivered and included in the Looper&#39; IOB
+    2. The carbs, when accepted, will cause the app to respond to the carbs
+    3. In this case, the prediction includes both carbs and bolus

     ❗️ Remember - you should pause at least 60 seconds between remote commands or the One-Time-Password (OTP) will be rejected as having already been used.